Valentin Lazăr

-Valentin Marius Lazăr (born 21 August 1989) is a Romanian professional footballer who plays as a midfielder and a manager, currently in charge of Băicoi.
+Valentin Marius Lazăr (born 21 August 1989) is a Romanian professional footballer who plays as a midfielder and a manager, currently in charge of Voința Crevedia.

 Club career

 2013–14 season

 In the summer of 2013, Lazăr signed a contract for three years with Dinamo București.
 He made his debut on 19 July in a match against Poli Timișoara.
 He scored his first goal in a match against Chindia Târgoviște in the Cupa României and a second goal against FC Brașov.
 In 2014, he scored against Corona Brașov and two goals against Săgeata Năvodari in Liga I. He scored and assisted against big rival Steaua București in the Romanian cup.
 Lazăr ended the 2013–14 season with 6 goals and 11 assists in all competitions.

 2014–15 season

 On 20 July, Lazăr became the new captain after Laurențiu Rus was released from Dinamo.
 In the first match against Chiajna in the Cupa Ligii, Lazăr scored a goal.
 In a match against Universitatea Cluj, Lazăr scored a goal to put Dinamo 2–1 ahead and assisted for 3–1.
 In the match against Concordia Chiajna, Lazăr was sent off in the 76th minute.